PDXPythonPirates/new-website/docs/user_stories.md

 **Intrigue: General Resources Section**

-After registering with his local library, Ray returns to the Resources section and continue to scroll through the page, exploring all the different ressources.
+After registering with his local library, Ray returns to the Resources section and continues to scroll through the page, exploring all the different resources.

 **Engage: Explore Specific Resource**

-Ray finds a resource that intersts.
+Ray finds a resource that interests him.

 **Close: Link to Specific Resource**